Can You Game On A Threadripper Processor?

 Whether Threadrippers are overkill for gaming depends on the following factors:

-• If you only play low-graphic, low-speed, low-performance games, there’s no need to get a Threadripper.
+• If you only play low-graphic, low-speed, low-performance games, getting a Threadripper is unnecessary.

 • Threadrippers improve gaming performance compared to low-end or mid-range CPUs for online and offline games.